tgvaughan/remaster/README.md

 ### 2022-09-19

-I've added [a draft manual](https://tgvaughan.github.io/remaster), for those wanting to start using ReMASTER.
+I've added [a draft manual](https://tgvaughan.github.io/remaster), for those wanting to start using Remaster.

 Remember, this package is still under a fair bit of churn, so there's no guarantee that existing behaviour won't change substantially in